Sean-Bradley/Design-Patterns-In-Python/coding-conventions.md

 To exit the Python Interactive Console, you can usually type `quit()` or press `Ctrl-Z` then press `Enter`

-This book will show examples of using both `*.py` scripts and the interactive console to execute Python.
+This repository will show examples of using both `*.py` scripts and the interactive console to execute Python.
 Look out for the `>>>` characters in the code blocks to indicate if I was using the Python Interactive Console or a `*.py` script.

 ## PEP8

-The code styling in this book is formatted using mostly PEP8 styling recommendations.
+The code styling in this repository is formatted using mostly PEP8 styling recommendations.

 * **UPPER_CASE** : Constants will be defined using UPPER_CASE naming style.
 * **PascalCase** : Class names will use PascalCase naming style